copthuy/_carousel/README.md

 - It supports most major browsers (IE8+, FireFox, Chrome, Edge...)
 - It supports touch mobile devices (iOS and Android) & mouse drag interaction.
 - It supports animated content.
 (5 different animations)
-- Built in with 3 basic modes (slide, fade & gallery), it will fit most of your requirements.
-- jSlider has been tested carefully (via jsperf.com) to run at the top performance.
-- It has API functions which help you to interact with the slider easily.

 # Demos & Examples